PerseusDL/gapvis/PLAN.md

         </classpath>
     </taskdef>

-If node and grunt is installed you can run...
+If node.js and grunt is installed you can run...

 	grunt watch